ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 MAVProxy
 --------

-MAVProxy can be used to to send commands to the flight controller from the Pi.
+MAVProxy can be used to send commands to the flight controller from the Pi.
 It can also be used to route telemetry to other network endpoints.

 This assumes you have a SSH connection to the Pi.
 If not, see see the